Billion Oyster Project Partnership

 What We Are Doing

-Since 2016, The Nature Conservancy has partnered with the Billion Oyster Project whose objective is to restore one billion live oysters to New York Harbor and engage thousands of New York City public school students in the process.
-To date, the organization has planted over 25 million oysters, and collected and recycled 800,000 pounds of shell.
-The Nature Conservancy provides scientific and technical expertise to characterize impacts, understand challenges, and improve outcomes.
+Since 2016, The Nature Conservancy has partnered with the Billion Oyster Project whose objective is to restore oyster reefs to New York Harbor through public education initiatives.
+To date, the organization has planted over 28 million oysters, and collected and recycled one million pounds of shell.
+The Nature Conservancy provides scientific and technical expertise to characterize impacts, understand challenges and improve outcomes.
 Together, the organizations work to improve the health of New York Harbor.